abhinavkakku/abhinavkakku/src/content/blog/Cyber-Security-Interview.md

 1. What is Vulnerability Assesment, Pentesting , and Red teaming.
 Differences ?
 2. How do you handle Brute Forcing on your application ?
 3. What is Authentication and Authorization ?
+4. What is Steteful and Steteless in HTTP context ?
 4. How does HTTP handles state ?
 5. What is Cross Site Scripting ?
 6. What is difference in stored , reflected, and DOM XSS ?